rcst/knitr.maxima/README.md

 ---
-title: A knitr engine for maxima
+title: "A knitr engine for maxima"
 output: rmarkdown::github_document
 ---